Waldoz53/whale-hunter/README.md

 Water tile art by Kenney.NL

-Ship, whale, harpoon, and arrow art by me! (thats why it looks so bad :))
+Ship, whale, harpoon, and UI art by me! (thats why it looks so bad :))